 Xenofos calls out a greeting and adventurers are asked in.

 Inside Lenta is sitting on a small rug on the ground holding a small steaming bowl in his hands.
-A woman with his hands resting on a battle axe looks at the comers.
+A woman with her hands resting on a battle axe looks at the comers.